 For the itty-bitty kids (children under 5) they have an area called Wee Discovery.
 It’s got great sensory activities, soft blocks, a pint-sized kitchen, and various other baby, toddler, and preschool activities.
 A few highlights for any age group are the giant bubble tables, the bubble tower (where you can pull a bubble up around your entire body with a pulley), a bee exhibit (with live bees), and the climbing wall.

 There are three pretty elaborate exhibits.
 One is called Diagnosis: Fun!, and it’s all about hospitals and medical equipment.
 It boasts an MRI machine, hospital doors, an x-ray machine, and a fully equipped exam table.
 Second, is the Kidstruction Zone, laden with foam ‘gravel,’ hard hats, and diggers galore.
 The third is ‘Little Grand Rapids.’
 This kid-sized city has a bank, pizza shop, Meijer grocery store, library, post office, and a gas station.
 There are plenty of other, smaller exhibits, for any taste or interest.
-Next time you are in Western Michigan with kids check this place out!
+Next time you are in Michigan with kids check this place out!

 Contributed by: Catherine from Traveling with the Littles